Register

 Clinical Profile / Information

-The Clinical Profile section appears at the bottom of the registration form and captures clinical background information.
-The panels displayed depend automatically on the patient’s age and gender.
+The Clinical Profile section appears at the bottom of the patient registration form and is used to capture essential clinical background information at the time a patient is first registered in the Immunization Information System (IIS).

 Children (0–12 years)